rychu-tech/airport-management/README.md

 ## BUGS TO FIX
 - [X] There is a bug in tests when I try to add test to throw Exceptions in addAirplane I get response - Expected {exception_name} to be thrown, but nothing was thrown.
 Found and fixed the issue.
 It turned out that I had to init mocks before each tests and I had to add one more @Mock.
+- [ ] If user not found in DB, return error on login.